zeus-health/ctw-component-library/.changeset/thin-tomatoes-pump.md

 "@zus-health/ctw-component-library": minor
 ---

-Added library version to window.CTWComponentLibrary.version variable and version is now exported to dependants
+Add library version to window.CTWComponentLibrary.version variable which allows version to export to dependents.